 This lifestyle concept store has been a staple in Brooklyn’s Bed-Stuy area since 2014.
 Owner and founder Kai Avent-deLeon has always been deeply committed to fostering community through the space beyond the borders of her beloved neighborhood, often using the shop as a center for customers to engage with one another.
 As for the retail side of things, the inventory is stocked with emerging designers from all over the world.

-For those seeking out a more conscious lifestyle store to enhance their surroundings, Kai Lee and Myka Harris will lead you to the destination.
-Located in Los Angeles, Highbrow Hippie is as chic as it is mindful with a thoughtfully curated selection of luxurious beauty, health, wellness, and home goods.
+For those seeking out a more conscious lifestyle store to enhance their surroundings, Kadi Lee and Myka Harris will lead you to the destination.
+Located in Los Angeles area, Highbrow Hippie is as chic as it is mindful with a thoughtfully curated selection of luxurious beauty, health, wellness, and home goods.
 The Atelier showroom is an extension of their combined mission to indulge retail customers in premium yoga and mediation sessions, beauty treatments, and community gatherings.

 Tap into the divine and protect your energy with this mesmerizing selection of crystals in the form of wands, palmstones, and hearts, along with a range of chakra sets.
 If you’re not sure where to start, you can shop by intention.